·

 Global warming is wreaking havoc on our usual weather patterns unfortunately, so it’s best to prepare for some hot and humid days this month too.

-The weather in Korea in September is ideal.
+The weather in Korea in September can be wonderful.

 However, there IS still an overall cooling trend in Korea during September, with daytime high temperatures decreasing 4°C | 8°F, from 27°C | 81°F to 23°C | 73°F over the course of the month.